LuisCarlosRojasTorres/Books/ComputerScience/Microsoft/NetCore/Classes.md

   - `private` works at the class level and not at the object level.
   - Two objects that are instances of the same class can access each other's private date,
     - but objects that are instances of another class cannot.
+  - Prefixing a variable with `this` means *the field in this object*.

 ###  2.4. <a name='Deconstructionanobject'></a>Deconstruction an object
 - A `deconstructor` enables you to examine an object and extract the values of its fields.